stellarwp/kadence-blocks/readme.txt

 Release Date: TBD 2023
 * Fix: Border radius on row layout video backgrounds in Safari.
 * Fix: Testimonial icon colors not working when using color pallet.
+* Fix: Testimonial icon display when using outline icons.

 = 3.0.27 =
 Release Date: March 23, 2023